 Augustana’s data analytics program

 Augustana College is one of just a few liberal arts and sciences colleges offering an undergraduate degree in data analytics.
 We offer a major and a minor.
 Our program focuses on developing the whole person, with core degree requirements chosen to create well-rounded students who are used to framing questions, working collaboratively and solving complex problems.

-The Augustana data analytics major program has five components:
+The Augustana data analytics major includes two tracks:

 The nature of Augustana’s program and strong advising make it much easier for students to double major than it might otherwise be at a larger school.